mtlynch/mtlynch.io/_posts/2018-10-05-good-programmers-bad-tests.md

   self.account_manager = AccountManager(database)
 ```

 Ah ha!
-The `setUp` function created the `joe123` account with a score of 150, so now you understand why `test_initial_score` expected those values.
+The `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

-No!
+Of course not.
 This test is a failure because it forced you, the reader, outside the test function to understand its correctness.

 # Keep the reader in your test function